trusted-programming/rust-diagnostics/README.md

         println!("{s}");
     }
 ```
 Note.
-To avoid possible clash with existing code, in the separator we use the hash key `19a3477889393ea2cdd0edcb5e6ab30c`, which is created from the command
+To avoid possible clash with existing code, in the separator of the pair we use the hash key `19a3477889393ea2cdd0edcb5e6ab30c`, which has been created from the command
 ```bash
 echo rust-diagnostics | md5sum
 ```